 Our brand, trade names, trademarks, trade secrets, proprietary database and research reports and other intellectual property rights distinguish the products we distribute and our services from those of our competitors and contribute to our competitive advantage in the wealth management services industry.
 We rely on a combination of trademark and trade secret laws as well as confidentiality agreements and non-compete covenants with our employees and our third-party wealth management product providers.
 We also enter into confidentiality agreements with our seed clients.
-We hold registered computer software copyrights to 41 pieces of computer software, 14 registered trademarks in China and seven registered domain names.
-The registrants of our domain names are Fanhua Puyi and Shenzhen Puyi Zhongxiang Information Technology Co., Ltd.
+We hold registered computer software copyrights to 49 pieces of computer software, 13 registered trademarks in China and 15 registered domain names.